konstantink36/Udacity-Cpp-SystemMonitor/README.md

 # CppND-System-Monitor

 This is my solution of the System Monitor Project of the Udacity C++ Nanodegree program.
 The System Monitor displays system resource usage of the Linux operating system.
+TThe starter code was provided by Udacity.

 The base code can be found here https://github.com/udacity/CppND-System-Monitor